jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 If you are following along and you already did the Java-based behavior, this step is easy.
 The unit test doesn't have to change at all because all that is different is that the underlying behavior logic is written in JavaScript instead of Java.

-So, switch to the $TUTORIAL_HOME/behavior-tutorial-repo directory and run `mvn install`.
+So, switch to the $TUTORIAL_HOME/behavior-tutorial-repo directory and run `run.sh` or `run.bat`.
 Just like the Java example, you should see something like this:

     [INFO] ------------------------------------------------------------------------
     [INFO] BUILD SUCCESS